Search This Blog

 As detailed in the Tours Itinerary, the Tours consisted of an opening reception, two days of tours filled with prominent speakers including a two-hour Sarasota Bay History Cruise.
 Due to travel logistics and timing, the Tours destinations were restricted to the City of Sarasota and northern Sarasota County.

-Earth Impact (Ei) was an LED Partner and Ei Founder & CEO Holly Elmore served as the Tours/LED Chair.
+Earth Impact (Ei) was a Tours Partner and Ei Founder & CEO Holly Elmore served as the Tours/LED Chair.
 John McCarthy, Selby Gardens VP Regional History, and Sara Kane, Sarasota County Sustainability and Resilience Manager, were the Tours/LED Co-Leads.

 Land Economics Dialogues